hubov/ketonize/README.md

-# ketonize v0.0.2
+# ketonize v0.1
 This project is a simple framework of a diet planning app.
 It has been created on Laravel Framework.

 ### Description
-As of v0.0.2 this framework allows to build an app with a custom set of:
+This framework allows to build an app with a custom set of:
 - diets
 - recipes
 - ingredients

 It automatically creates diet plans for users based on their calorie needs and dietary purpose.

+#### User
+Based on the user's survey: energy and nutrient requirements are calculated.
+The user decides about the number of meals per day and defines the type of diet (eg. vegan or keto).

+#### Meal plan
+A meal plan is prepared automatically based on the results of the user's needs.

+#### Shopping lists
+The user can generate shopping lists for meal preparation for a selected period of time with one click.
+He can freely change the quantities of ingredients on the list and delete them.

 ### Getting started
 #### Dependencies